For:

 The programme

-Immersion: Participants will engage in tailored immersive experiences alongside a leading trust CEO.
+Immersion: Fellows will engage in tailored immersive experiences alongside a leading trust CEO.
 The three immersion opportunities cover some of the biggest questions that face CEOs and trusts, including the approach and implications of trust operating models, communications within and beyond the trust (including the community locally and nationally, local and national government), and how to achieve high standards for all pupils and the levers for this.

-Self-study: The self-study element of the programme is meticulously crafted to cover all aspects of the trust CEO framework, equipping participants with a comprehensive understanding that will be further enriched through immersion activities and coaching sessions.
+Self-study: The self-study element of the programme is meticulously crafted to cover all aspects of the trust CEO framework, equipping the Fellows with a comprehensive understanding that will be further enriched through immersion activities and coaching sessions.
 This component is especially valuable as it showcases real-world applications of this knowledge, featuring authentic examples from high-performing trusts and invaluable insights from current and former CEOs of trusts.

 Time commitment